Raquelie/TFM/README.md

 ## TFM_Classifier

-Function for experimenting with several clasifiers from Scikit-Learn
+Notebook for experimenting with several clasifiers from Scikit-Learn

 ## feature_selection